vitalie/rin-tin-tin/README.md

 You can specify any route you'd like for the engine.
 I chose "/hooks" because it's short.

 Now you can send webhooks to any url after '/hooks' such as http://yourapp.com/hooks/PayPal.
+The receiver will be "PayPal" on these webhooks.
+The server will response with an empty body and a `200 OK` status, if the webhook was saved.
+If not, you'll get a `422 Unprocessible Entity` status.

 ### Find and work jobs